paqman85/Tnzy-url-shortner/README.md

-Tnzy-url-shortner
+<h1>Tnzy: A small URL Shortner</h1>

-A tnzy tiny url shortner made with python on Flask, deployed to Heroku.
+<p>A tnzy tiny url shortner made with python on Flask, deployed to Heroku.

-It shortens, displays and tracks visits for any url submitted.
+It shortens, displays and tracks visits for any url submitted.</p>

 Demo at https://tnsy.io